ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 = For NOT Multisite Installed =

-Go to the general settings page, change WordPress Address and Site Address to the new domain.
+Go to general settings page, change WordPress Address and Site Address to the new domain.

 = For Multisite Installed =

-If you NOT use subdomain install, please [see this page](http://codex.wordpress.org/Moving_WordPress#Moving_WordPress_Multisite) to find out how to move WordPress multisite to a new URL.
+If you NOT use subdomain install, pleace [see this page](http://codex.wordpress.org/Moving_WordPress#Moving_WordPress_Multisite) to find out how to move WordPress multisite to a new URL.

-If you use subdomain install, I suggest you create a new blog and that blog’s domain is beginning with `www.`, for example, your have a network blog which uses domain `example.com`, and you create an another blog which uses domain `www.example.com`.
-Then input the content from the old blog which uses domain `example.com`, and enable this plugin for the new blog.
+If you use subdomain install, I suggest you create a new blog and that blog’s domain is beginning with `www.`, for example, your have a network blog which use domain `example.com`, and you create a another blog which use domain `www.example.com`.
+Then input the content from the old blog which use domain `example.com`, and enable this plugin for the new blog.

-After you add `require_once` function in `wp-config.php`, it will automatically redirect the old blog to new blog, and not effect with admin page.
+After you add `require_once` function in `wp-config.php`, it will automatically redirect the old blog to new bog, and not effect with admin page.

 == How to fully disable this plugin ==